-Media Items - Press and Radio
+Media Items - Press and Radio - Page 1

-"Is this the coolest man in the country?
+'Is this the coolest man in the country?

-We think he is!" - Village Voice (Sydney inner
+We think he is!' - Village Voice (Sydney inner

 western suburbs)

-"An extraordinary account - an old man mapping the city
+'An extraordinary account - an old man mapping the city

-with his feet" - Adelaide Advertiser
+with his feet' - Adelaide Advertiser

-"A grandfather who has achieved cult fame" - St
+'A grandfather who has achieved cult fame' - St

 George and Sutherland Shire Leader

-"One of the best web sites I have ever seen" -
+'One of the best web sites I have ever seen' -

 Radio 702 ABC (Simon Marnie)

-"The North Shore's most famous athlete" - Sydney
+'The North Shore's most famous athlete' - Sydney

 Weekly Courier

-"Inconceivable pioneering work" - Guang Ming
+'Inconceivable pioneering work' - Guang Ming

 Daily (Malaysia)

-"A popular web site" - San Francisco Chronicle
+'A popular web site' - San Francisco Chronicle

-"Fantastic web site" - Radio New Zealand
+'Fantastic web site' - Radio New Zealand

-"A real-life inspiration" - The Nation (Thailand)
+'A real-life inspiration' - The Nation (Thailand)

-"An amazing man" - Radio 2UE (Glenn Wheeler)
+'An amazing man' - Radio 2UE (Glenn Wheeler)

-"Legendary walker ...
-Alan's an inspiration"
+'Legendary walker ...
+Alan's an inspiration'

 - Mosman Daily

-"Elderly Australian walks into stardom" - People's
+'Elderly Australian walks into stardom' - People's

 Daily (China)

-“Alan’s website…one of the best around”
+'Alan’s website…one of the best around'

 – Mt Druitt & St Marys Standard

-"[He] has inspired thousands...an internet superstar"
+'[He] has inspired thousands...an internet superstar'

 - Independent Times (Canada)

-"This site has turned a simple idea into a
+'This site has turned a simple idea into a

-real treasure" - The Sydney Morning Herald
+real treasure' - The Sydney Morning Herald

-"He's a legend, a terrific Sydneysider
+'He's a legend, a terrific Sydneysider

-and a great Australian" - Radio Nova (Merrick
+and a great Australian' - Radio Nova (Merrick

 & Rosso)

-"A media darling Down Under and his fame is spreading
+'A media darling Down Under and his fame is spreading

-fast across the globe" - Kitchener Record (Canada)
+fast across the globe' - Kitchener Record (Canada)

-There have been over 1,458,000 pages viewed by
+There have been over 4,973,000

-over 502,000 visitors from 173 countries (latest new ones
+pages viewed by over 1,911,000 visitors from 185 countries (latest new one is Turkmenistan)

-Togo) - see Visitor
+- see Visitor

 Countries for full list..